 Erin hit the international press when she devised the ‘Hillfort Glow’ experiment, working with over 200 volunteers, reconnecting communities with their local hillfort on ten sites across Wales and England, coming together at dusk to signal to one another using light.
 This helped raise awareness of the monuments, on a local scale and gathering international interest, exploring how the monuments sit within the landscape and how the hillforts may have connected with one another, long before Twitter and Snapchat!

-Erin’s research at Bangor University digs deeper into this concept, exploring dating evidence of the 100+ hillforts in north Wales and the borders, investigating visibility and whether view was important during site selection, around 2,500 years ago.
-Using traditional techniques such as excavation and geophysical surveys, paired with Geographical Information Systems, viewshed analysis and radiocarbon dating, she is starting to piece together the mysterious hillfort jigsaw, discovering more about why there are so many in this area of Britain and how they are all connected.
+Erin’s PhD research at Bangor University dug deeper into this concept, exploring dating evidence of the 100+ hillforts in north Wales and the borders, investigating visibility and whether view was important during site selection, around 2,500 years ago.
+Using traditional techniques such as excavation and geophysical surveys, paired with Geographical Information Systems, viewshed analysis and radiocarbon dating, she started to piece together the mysterious hillfort jigsaw, discovering more about why there are so many in this area of Britain and how they are all connected.

-In between her research and working as Heritage Interpretation Manager for Cadw, the Welsh Government’s Historic Environment Service, she is in her element working with the public; sharing her passion for British heritage, traditions and culture through her infectious enthusiasm and fascinating stories about the amazing places she works, lives and loves.
+In between exploring, research and working as the Senior Digital and Publications Manager for Cadw, the Welsh Government’s Historic Environment Service, she is in her element working with the public; sharing her passion for British heritage, traditions and culture through her infectious enthusiasm and fascinating stories about the amazing places she works, lives and loves.